-Kenya: Tension as 11 Killed on Kenya-Ethiopia Border in Water Row
+Kenya: Tension As 11 Killed On Kenya-Ethiopia Border in Water Row

-Tension is high in North Horr Constituency, Marsabit County after the killing of 11 people following a dispute over a watering point.
+Tension is high in northern Kenya after the killing of 11 people following a dispute over a watering point.

-Two people were also wounded and another four are reported missing after the insurgents from Ethiopia hoodwinked residents of Ulan village into attending a peace meeting over a disputed pool of water only to open fire on them.
+Two people were also wounded and another four are reported missing after insurgents from Ethiopia allegedly hoodwinked residents of Ulan village, North Horr Constituency in Marsabit County, into attending a peace meeting over a disputed pool of water only to open fire on them.

-Speaking to the Nation, Maikona Location Senior Chief Bonaya Racha said that the attack came a few days after the residents of Ulan, which is three kilometres from Forole village and a neighbouring Ethiopian village, were embroiled in a row over a livestock watering point at the border.
+Speaking to the Nation, Maikona Location Senior Chief Bonaya Racha said that the attack came a few days after the residents of Ulan, about 3 kilometres from Forole village and a neighbouring Ethiopian village, were embroiled in a row over a livestock watering point at the border.

 Mr Racha said that tensions ensued immediately after the end of short rains in area when herders from both sides began scrambling for the ownership of a water pool on the Kenyan side.